phillc73/backblazer/README.md

 library("jsonlite")
 # Requires a minimum of version 0.9.1
 library("openssl")
-# Requires a minimum of version 3.2.1
+# Requires a minimum of version 3.2.3.
+Included in base R.
 library("tools")
 ```